Gymnasium Jur Hronec

-Gymnázium Jura Hronca (GJH) is a gymnasium (grammar school) located in Bratislava, Slovakia.
+Gymnázium Jura Hronca (GJH) is a gymnasium (grammar school) in Bratislava, Slovakia.

-The school has a focus on the study of natural sciences, mathematics, and computer sciences.
-However its affiliation with the International Baccalaureate, an active bi-lingual (English – Slovak) programme and the option to study several foreign languages such as French and German, the school has a strong reputation for the study of foreign languages.
+The school focuses on the study of natural sciences, mathematics, and computer sciences.
+However, its affiliation with the International Baccalaureate, an active bi-lingual (English – Slovak) programme and the option to study several foreign languages such as French and German, the school has a strong reputation for the study of foreign languages.

 In the school year 2005/2006, GJH launched lower programs of IB Primary Years Programme and IB Middle Years Programme.

 The school has been recently known as the "Spojená škola Gymnázium Jura Hronca a ZŠ Košická" (United school of the Gymnázium Jura Hronca and the Košická Primary School) after a merge with the primary school Základná škola a osemročné gymnázium Košická sharing the same building.

 History

-The school was founded on January 9, 1959 as an 11-year secondary school.
-In the school year 1969/70 the school is granted the status of a Gymnasium, named after the Slovak mathematician Jur Hronec.
+The school was founded on January 9, 1959, as an 11-year secondary school.
+In the school year 1969/70 the school was granted the status of a Gymnasium, named after the Slovak mathematician Jur Hronec.

-International Baccalaureate

-Spojená škola Novohradská has been an IB World School since June 1994.
-It offers the IB Primary Years Programme (since 2009), IB Middle Years Programme (since 2009) and IB Diploma Programme (since 1994).
-It's the only school in Slovakia to offer all 3 programmes (as of 2023).